-Cash flow is extremely important and sometimes tight for a small service based business.
+Cash flow is extremely important and sometimes tight for a restaurant.
 For a service based business the major concern is typically having enough money to cover payroll.
 When delivering services as your main source of income then the majority of your costs are in payroll expenses.
 Therefore, you need to figure out a way to keep cash flow healthy and also predict expenses.
 Here is my guide on how to control cash flow as a small business.

 Tighten Up AR Procedures